 The UCLA TIE-INS program strives to expand University and K-12 school partnerships that respect and strengthen each school's capacity to improve student learning and achievement.
 We work collaboratively with principals and teachers to identify individual and collective needs of our partner schools and match UCLA resources to enhance the learning opportunities that ultimately benefit all students.

 - Satisfied parents as expressed on school surveys and through parents’ active participation at their local TIE-INS schools.
-Parent data showed that 95% of parents agreed that they were happy with their child’s school.
+Parent data showed that 84% of parents agreed that their child(ren) will continue with the TIE-INS program for next academic year.

 - Approximately 400 hours of professional development offerings from the UCLA Graduate School of Education & Information Studies for teachers at TIE-INS schools to support school-wide improvement efforts in core content areas.